nicklockwood/AsyncImageView/README.md

     - (void)cancelLoadingURL:(NSURL *)URL;

 This cancels loading the image with the specified URL.

+    - (void)cancelLoadingImagesForTarget:(id)target action:(SEL)action;

+This cancels loading all queued image URLs with the specified action on the specified target;

+    - (void)cancelLoadingImagesForTarget:(id)target;

+This cancels loading all queued image URLs for the specified target;

     - (NSURL *)URLForTarget:(id)target action:(SEL)action;

 This returns the most recent image URL set for the given target and action, which may not be the next one to be loaded if several image URLs have been queued on that target.

+    - (NSURL *)URLForTarget:(id)target;

+This returns the most recent image URL set for the given target, which may not be the next one to be loaded if several image URLs have been queued on that target.

 Usage